RUNNING-TURTLE/STAT-350-Final-Project/README.md

 ## Model validation
 At this stage, we are trying to assess if our model under X_scaled data satisfy the following assumptions:
-1. The relationship between the response y and the regressors is linear, at least approximately
+1. The relationship between the response y and the regressors is linear, at least approximately.
-2. The error term ε has zero mean
+2. The error term ε has zero mean.
-3. The error term ε has constant variance
+3. The error term ε has constant variance.
-4. The errors are uncorrelated
+4. The errors are uncorrelated.
-5. The errors are normally distributed
+5. The errors are normally distributed.

 To assess the first three assumptions, we plotted student residuals against y_hat and also against all regressors in the model.